BornaliOfficial/APITestFramework/README.md

 # APITestFramework
 Java Project for test automation, covering API testing.
-Created for validating health response status for a given url and fetching EULA for a given tenant.
+Created for validating response status code for a given url and fetching EULA for a given tenant.

 ## Concepts Included
 1. API interaction methods